Tax Credits: Tax Credits Manuals

 Often referred to as the TCTM for short, this manual sets out how HMRC interpret the law relating to tax credits.

-The manual is updated at various periods throughout the law as changes are made.
-A full list of updates can be found on the GOV.UK website.
+The manual is updated at various periods.
+A list of updates can be found on the GOV.UK website.

 - Maximum Rates